-The Miami Jewish Film Festival was established in 1996 and has grown into a core cultural program for South Florida’s vibrant arts landscape.
-In 2013, with the hiring of new Festival Director Igor Shteyrenberg, Miami Jewish Film Festival entered an era of expansion and commitment to educational and artistic quality.
-This commitment was evidenced by the tremendous success of the Festival in the last four years, which saw its original audience increase from 4,000 in 2013 to 23,000 in 2016.
-During this time, the Miami Jewish Film Festival was also named "One of the Best Jewish Film Festival's in the US" by the prestigious publication The Forward and a finalist for "Best Festival" by the Miami New Times Readers Poll.
+The Miami Jewish Film Festival (MJFF) was established in 1996 and has grown into a core cultural program for South Florida’s vibrant arts landscape.
+In 2013, with the hiring of new Executive Director Igor Shteyrenberg, Miami Jewish Film Festival entered an era of expansion and commitment to artistic quality, growing into one of the largest festivals of its kind and being named one of the 50 best film festivals in the world by MovieMaker Magazine.

 MJFF's programming voice, unique among Jewish film festivals, has gained recognition for its numerous discoveries and prize winners.
 Annual attendance and media impressions have grown exponentially with the Festival's original audience increasing from 4,000 in 2013 to 31,000 in 2020.
 Official Festival venues also expanded to Regal South Beach Cinemas, Coral Gables Art Cinema, O Cinema, Miami Beach SoundScape, Aventura Arts & Cultural Center, and Miami Theater Center.